FeixLiu/CS591-Group19/out/production/CS591-Group19/readne.md

 need user's id and account id to login or manipulate accounts

-all api relating with UI is in the FancyBank.java file
+all api relating with UI is in the FancyBank_db.java file

 the entrance of the program is the BankEntrance